shader-slang/slang/docs/language-reference/07-declarations.md

 T anotherFunction<T = float, let N : int = 4>(vector<T,N> v);
 ```

-For generic type parametters, the default value is a type to use if no argument is specified.
+For generic type parameters, the default value is a type to use if no argument is specified.
 For generic value parameters, the default value is a value of the same type to use if no argument is specified.

 ### Explicit Specialization